Migraine Hats: Can They Help? | MyMigraineTeam

 Powered By

-Medical professionals have long known that cold therapy can help migraines — studies on the effects of cold on migraine go as far back as 1869.
-Cold temperatures, such as the cooling delivered from ice packs, can help numb the pain.
-Most people simply use cold packs or cooling patches, but there is another option that has been getting attention: migraine hats.
+Medical professionals have long known that cold therapy can help migraine attacks — studies on the effects of cold on headaches go as far back as 1849.
+Cold temperatures, such as the cooling delivered from ice packs, help numb head and neck pain.
+Most people simply use freezable cold packs or cooling patches, but another option has been getting attention: migraine hats.

-In this article, you will find information about migraine hats, including research on how these may help and what others have to say about using them.
-As always, talk to your doctor or neurologist before trying a new therapy or treatment for migraines.
+If you live with chronic migraine, you might be looking for ways to help manage your symptoms.
+This article provides information about migraine hats, including research on how these may help and what others have to say about using them.
+As always, talk to your doctor or neurologist before trying a new therapy or treatment for chronic migraine — defined as experiencing at least 15 migraine attacks per month for at least three months.

 What Is a Migraine Hat?

-As its name suggests, a migraine hat (also known as a headache hat) is a hat or wraparound headband designed to provide relief from some migraine symptoms.
-These hats or bands work by cooling the head, numbing the pain or tension felt during a migraine headache.
+As its name suggests, a migraine cold cap (also known as a headache hat) is a hat or wraparound headband designed to provide relief from some migraine symptoms.
+They may help alleviate your head and neck pain, regardless of whether you have episodic or chronic migraine.
+These hats or bands work by cooling the head, which constricts blood vessels and provides localized relief.
+They also have a numbing effect to lessen the pain or tension felt during a migraine headache.

 Holding or securing an ice pack to the head or neck is something people with migraine have been doing for ages.
 Modern migraine hats aim to make things easier by securing cold or hot packs for you on your pain points.
 You simply put on the hat — no need to hold anything in place.

-There have not been any recent medical studies evaluating the benefit of modern migraine hats or caps.
+There’s limited research evaluating the benefits of modern migraine hats or caps.
+A small systematic review and meta-analysis published in 2023 concluded that applying cold provides immediate and temporary relief of migraine headaches, but any long-term benefits are unclear.
 However, the principle behind these hats — cooling as a form of migraine relief — has been in use for years.

 In 2006, researchers conducted a small pilot study where subjects wore a cooling gel hat to see if it would help migraine pain.
 The researchers found that participants felt relief in as little as 25 minutes.
-The application of cooling may be enough on its own to help alleviate migraine attacks in some people, the researchers stated.
+The application of cooling alone, without drugs, may be enough on its own to help alleviate migraine attacks in some people, the researchers stated.
+They also noted that two people withdrew from the study, one because they could not tolerate the cold and the other because of vertigo (dizziness).

 Anecdotal Evidence

-Although there aren’t many studies specifically on modern migraine hats or caps, there is anecdotal evidence.
+Although there aren’t many studies specifically on modern migraine hats or caps, there is some anecdotal evidence.

 Some members of MyMigraineTeam have expressed their satisfaction with a migraine hat product called the Icekap.
 “I use Icekap for the really bad days and it helps,” said one member.
-Another member explained, “It is a cap with various pockets for ice or heat packs, and after you put it on, you have straps with Velcro on them to tighten the cap up (mine are so old that I have been wrapping it with an ACE bandage not too tight).”
+Another member explained, “It is a cap with various pockets for ice or heat packs, and after you put it on, you have straps with Velcro on them to tighten the cap up.”

 As one member commented, “It allows you to have a cold compress at your forehead, top of the head, and back of the head and still be hands-free.
 It really is a helpful tool.
 I recently ordered a second one to keep at work because I have got to find a way to not take off so much from work."